nielsdimmers/ProductivityTools/README.md

 + `medium` There is functional impact, stuff changes, but nothing like a new command.
 + `major` Adding functionality or interfaces, adding an entire class (even when it's just refactoring)
 + `bug` Fixing a bug (introduced with 2023-02-12 (53))

+## 2023-02-17 (57) add links to daily
++ (minor) Added tomorrow's goal command to the documentation above
++ (major) Added links to the daily message to tasks and today's journal
++ (minor) Added a test for the `get_url` of the journal interface
++ (minor) Refactored the notion interface a bit so it is more in line with the journal interface and consumes a few less lines.

 ## 2023-02-14.1 (56) Cutting off just a little to little
 + (bug) I copied the old goal command without realising the command got longer and now the last two letters of the command are in the goal.
 Fixed.